 Dribble, Turn & Shoot

-This drill is more difficult than the above 2 as the player and the ball are moving.
+This drill is more difficult than the above 2 as the player and the ball move.
 It involves dribbling and a quick turn.

 - Set out one cone at a shooting angle.
-As above, start close to goal, but this time you don’t necessarily need to be central
+As above, start close to the goal, but you don’t necessarily need to be central this time.

-- Stand 10 feet from the cone with the ball at your feet to start.
+- Stand 10 feet from the cone to start with the ball at your feet.

 - Dribble toward the cone as if it were a defender

 - When you reach the cone, make a quick turn away from it to create a good shooting angle

 - Pick a spot and shoot at goal

 This is a very useful drill as it emulates an in-game scenario.
 Although a cone isn’t the same as a defender, it forces a player to change direction before shooting.